oneclickvirt/oneclickvirt.github.io/docs/en/guide/docker/docker_custom.md

 Newer Android versions occupy more resources.
 The above configuration requirements are for the minimum version of Android.
 (Personally tested with the tag "12.0.0-latest", higher versions resulted in a blank screen.
 Test which version works for you.)

+If, after 5 minutes after opening, the login verification of the browser page still keeps failing, then please check the logs of the Android container, it is probable that the Android container has crashed, and it is recommended to replace the container with a lower version of the Android system for installation.

 **Setup:**

 Command: